 Seaweed farming is the fastest-growing aquaculture sector in the US.
-Maritime workers, like lobster fishermen, sometimes farm seaweed in the off-season to supplement their income.
+Maritime workers, like those in the fishing or aquaculture industries, sometimes farm seaweed in the off-season to supplement their income.
 Supporting local seaweed farmers provides tasty seaweeds, helps to diversity farming operations, and creates new business opportunities.
 It's a win-win for both your taste buds and the economy!